mhchaudh/ECGScan/README.md

 # 🫀 ECG Scan

-**ECG Scan** is a web-based application designed to capture, process, and analyze electrocardiogram (ECG) images securely.
+**ECG Scan** is a web-based application designed to securely capture, process, and analyze electrocardiogram (ECG) images.
 The system extracts waveforms on-device, transmits data for analysis, and matches ECG patterns against a medical database to provide diagnostic insights — all while maintaining compliance with health data regulations.

 ---